os-lecture/2023S-os-lectures/lec5/p3-labs.md

 ---

-#### Update task management
+#### Update Task Management
-- Create mission control block TCB
+- Create task control block
-   1. Form the virtual address space of the application according to the **ELF execution file** content of the application
+   1. Form the virtual address space of the application according to the **ELF execution file** of the application
-   2. Establish the **kernel stack** used after the application is converted to the kernel state
+   2. Establish the **kernel stack** used for the application after switching to kernel mode is established
    3. Create the **TCB** of the application in the kernel address space
    4. Construct a **Trap context**TrapContext in the user address space
 ---